karthikr8/aws-webapp-lift-shift/README.md

 VMs are replaced by EC2 Instances.
 Nginx is replaced by ELB (Elastic Load Balancer).
 Autoscaling is included to handle workload as required.
-S3/EFS is used to storaged.
+S3/EFS is used for storage.
-Route 53 for the DNS service.
+Route 53 for the DNS service (For Backend services).
 Git Bash is used for CLI.
 Visual Studio Code as an IDE.